Biostar: History

-Biostar was awarded “Top 20 Taiwan Global Brand” in 2008 conducted by Taiwan External Trade Development Council (TAITRA) with an estimate brand value of US$46 million.
-Only three companies had a chance to crack the Top 20 list for the first time – and Biostar was among them.
+Biostar was awarded "Top 20 Taiwan Global Brand" in 2008 conducted by Taiwan External Trade Development Council (TAITRA) with an estimate brand value of US$46 million.

-Biostar was also the first manufacturer in the world to launch a motherboard readily available with integrated USB 3.1 in February 2015, the Gaming Z97X, which is based on Intel's Z97 “Wildcat Point” chipset.

-Biostar has the distinction of being the first to allow end-users to modify voltages and frequencies of the video card's GPU and memory to boost performance to extreme limits (overclocking).
-Those cards are either called "V-Ranger" or "V-Series".
+Biostar allows end-users to modify voltages and frequencies of the video card's GPU and memory to boost performance to extreme limits (overclocking).
+Those cards are called "V-Ranger" or "V-Series".

 Their mainboards, notably the "T-Power" and "T-Series", have been widely reviewed to be highly overclockable achieving world record FSB overclocks.

 Products

 ethOS

-It's an operating system, a premium 64 bit linux distro for cryptocurrency mining motherboard rig, it mines Monero, Ethereum, etc. it was developed in 2016.
+A 64-bit Linux distribution operating system for cryptocurrency mining motherboard rig, it mines Monero, Ethereum, etc., developed in 2016.

 Mainboard chipset

 Location

-Biostar is located in New Taipei City, Taiwan and is represented in many continents throughout the world through its 5 regional headquarters.
+Biostar is located in New Taipei City, Taiwan and has five regional headquarters around the world.